Writing a Book

 - Download the guidelines for Submitting a Proposal (PDF) and Writing a Manuscript (PDF).

-- Review the steps below for streamlined instructions on how to successfully submit a book proposal and write a manuscript that follow guidelines.
+- Review the steps below for streamlined instructions on how to successfully submit a book proposal.

 If your perspective reflects a niche in the marketplace that your book could fill, send an inquiry to the NAEYC Books Department at [email protected] with your plan for the book.
 Exploring topic, tone, and audience with us before you take your idea too far saves both of us time, and makes it more likely that you might develop a manuscript that NAEYC would publish.